mergeability/mergeable/docs/configuration.rst

 Operators
 ------------

-These operators can help create more complex logic of validations
+These operators can help create more complex logic of validations.

 Operator List